ADHD Treatment Options

 - May or may not be hyperactive

-ADD/ADHD Treatment typically involves medications, behavioral therapy, holistic methods such as diet and exercise, or a combination of several treatments.
+ADHD Treatment typically involves medications, behavioral therapy, holistic methods such as diet and exercise, or a combination of several treatments.
 The treatment chosen depends on the individual’s symptoms and needs.

-Behavioral therapy for ADHD & ADD treatment
+Behavioral therapy for treatment

 While medication can work at a neurological level to help regulate the brain, behavioral therapy addresses specific problem behaviors.
 Behavioral therapy typically involves structuring time, establishing predictable routines and expectations, and rewarding progress.
-A trained therapist can work with you through behavioral therapy for ADHD/ADD to help adjust your behavior and successfully manage symptoms.
+A trained therapist can work with you through behavioral therapy for ADHD to help adjust your behavior and successfully manage symptoms.

-Diet and physical exercise for ADD/ADHD treatment
+Diet and physical exercise for treatment

-Nutrition and lifestyle changes can be an excellent supplement to medication and behavioral therapy in treating ADD/ADHD symptoms.
+Nutrition and lifestyle changes can be an excellent supplement to medication and behavioral therapy in treating ADHD symptoms.
 Many individuals find that regular physical exercise can improve focus and emotional regulation.
 A nutritional diet with fewer artificial ingredients, added sugars, salt, and fried foods can also help to manage behaviors and improve focus.
-Maintaining adequate nutrition through healthy foods and eating regular meals can be a valuable tool in managing symptoms of ADD/ADHD.
+Maintaining adequate nutrition through healthy foods and eating regular meals can be a valuable tool in managing symptoms of ADHD.

-ADD/ADHD Treatment & Counseling Options in Arizona
+Treatment & Counseling Options in Arizona

 - Psychodynamic Therapy